Simplicial approach to path homology of quivers, marked categories, groups and algebras

 \subsubsection{Conjugated homomorphisms}

-A ``homotopy invariance'' for pointed subsets of groups has the following form.
-Let $f,g:(G,X)\to (G',X')$ be two morphisms such that there exists an element $x\in X'$ such that the homomorphisms are conjugated by this element i.e.
+A ``homotopy invariance'' for marked groups has the following form.
+Let $f,g:(G,M)\to (G',M')$ be two morphisms of marked groups such that there exists an element $m\in M'$ such that the homomorphisms are conjugated by this element i.e.

-Then $x$ can be treated as a natural transformation from $f$ to $g$ if we treat them as functors between categories $G$ and $G'.$ Then Proposition \ref{prop:nat_tranf} and Proposition \ref{prop:homotopy_emb} imply that the induced morphisms of chain complexes are homotopic
+Then $m$ can be treated as a natural transformation from $f$ to $g$ if we treat them as functors between categories $G$ and $G'.$ Then Proposition \ref{prop:nat_tranf} and Proposition \ref{prop:homotopy_emb} imply that the induced morphisms of chain complexes are homotopic

-In particular, the homomorphisms $H_*(f)=H_*(g): H_*(G,X)\to H_*(G',X')$ are equal.
+In particular, the homomorphisms $\PH_*(f)=\PH_*(g): \PH_*(G,M)\to \PH_*(G',M')$ are equal.